maxhbr/LDBcollector/md/APSL-1.1.md

                                 "name": "When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee."
                             }
                         ],
                         "_str": "Actions:\n- When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee.\n\nConditions:\nAND\n  OBLIGATION: I'm responsible for my own.
-(If problems arise, including problems associated with distribution, we will deal with them ourselves.)\n\n  OBLIGATION: Obtain the recipient's agreement to impose its own additional terms\n\n\n\n", "conditions": {
+(If problems arise, including problems associated with distribution, we will deal with them ourselves.)\n  OBLIGATION: Obtain the recipient's agreement to impose its own additional terms\n\n\n", "conditions": {
                             "AND": [
                                 {